davidhuangal/cholesky-decomposition/README.md

 # cholesky-decomposition
-Simple octave program to compute the Cholesky factor of an n-by-n symmetric, positive-definite.
+Simple octave program to compute the Cholesky factor of an n-by-n symmetric, positive-definite matrix.

 ## Usage
 Obtain the n-by-n symmetric, positive-definite matrix that you want to compute the Cholesky factor of.